todun/workshop-temp/Lab-Guide.md

     }]
 }
 ```

-**It is important to create a new IAM User of which these Access and Secret Access Keys will be associated with.
-Even though AWS does not recommend baking keys into applications, it is an acceptable practice if those keys are associated with a locked down IAM User!**

 9\.
 Now let's add your credentials to the client side code.
 Edit the following line in main.js to include your user access keys and the region where you have set up your SNS topic.